 Venture Round in 2009

-SymBio Pharmaceuticals Limited is a biopharmaceutical company based in Tokyo, Japan, focused on the research, development, manufacturing, and marketing of pharmaceutical drugs, primarily in the fields of oncology and hematology.
-The company develops various anti-cancer agents, including Treakisym, which is used to treat non-Hodgkin's lymphoma, multiple myeloma, and chronic lymphocytic leukemia, and is currently undergoing Phase III trials for relapsed/refractory diffuse large B-cell lymphoma.
-Additionally, SymBio is working on several other drug formulations, including SyB L-1701, SyB L-1702, and Rigosertib SyB-C-0501, as well as SyB L-1101 and SyB C-1101 for higher-risk myelodysplastic syndromes.
-The company also has a candidate, SyB V-1901, aimed at treating infectious diseases.
-SymBio Pharmaceuticals operates primarily in Japan, South Korea, China, Hong Kong, Taiwan, and Singapore.
+SymBio Pharmaceuticals Limited is a biopharmaceutical company based in Tokyo, Japan, founded in 2005.
+It specializes in the research, development, manufacturing, and marketing of pharmaceutical drugs, primarily focusing on oncology and hematology.
+The company develops various anti-cancer agents, including Treakisym, an established treatment for non-Hodgkin's lymphoma, multiple myeloma, and chronic lymphocytic leukemia, which is currently undergoing Phase III clinical trials for relapsed/refractory diffuse large B-cell lymphoma.
+Additionally, SymBio is advancing several formulations, such as SyB L-1701—a ready-to-dilute formulation—and SyB L-1702, a rapid infusion formulation.
+Rigosertib, an oral preparation under development, is in Phase I clinical trials for solid tumors.
+SymBio is also working on SyB L-1101 and SyB C-1101 for higher-risk myelodysplastic syndromes, as well as SyB V-1901, an antiviral drug aimed at treating infectious diseases, and has operations across Japan, South Korea, China, Hong Kong, Taiwan, and Singapore.

 MGI Pharma